-Our robot will be used to compete in the 2017-2018 FTC Relic Recovery game.
-The robot will fit inside a 18-inch cube, and will be controlled with an Android based java control System.
+Our robot will be used to compete in the 2019-2020 FTC SkyStone game.
+The robot will fit inside an 18-inch cube and will be controlled with an Android-based Java control System.

 An FTC match is split up into 3 parts.